ShamylZakariya/StickyHeaders/NOTES.md

 #BUGS

+	When deleting a section, the section's header may not be removed from the headers list

 #TESTING:
 	- need to ensure this works fine for adapters which don't have footer views and which don't have header views (!!!)
 	- need to test against different top/bottom padding scenarios